A review of the exclusive Emirates First Class suite flying from Auckland to Sydney.

 |Redemption points:||54,000 Qantas points (plus $117 NZD in taxes)|

-The Emirates First Class Suite is arguably one of the flashiest and most ostentatious products available in commercial aviation.
-But wood grain and gold panelling aside, I'd been keen to try it out for quite some time and with a stack of Qantas points earned through the American Express Qantas Premium Card , I was ready to book.
+The Emirates First Class suite is well known as one of the flashiest and most ostentatious products available in commercial aviation.
+But wood grain and gold panelling aside, I'd been keen to try it out for quite some time.
+With a stack of Qantas points earned through various credit cards, I was ready to book.

-Upon arrival at Auckland airport, we made a beeline for the dedicated First Class counter where we were processed by a friendly crew member.
-After a few minutes, we were on our way with our boarding passes, an invite to the Emirates Auckland Lounge and express pass clearance for immigration.
+Upon arrival at Auckland Airport, we made a beeline for the dedicated Emirates First Class counter where we were processed by a friendly crew member.
+After a few minutes, we were on our way with our boarding passes, an invite to the Emirates Auckland Lounge and express pass for immigration.

-We cleared immigration fairly quickly, and I was pleasantly surprised to find that the New Zealand officials allowed me to take baby Champagne Mile through security in his Ergo baby carrier.
-In Australia, it’s compulsory to take the baby out and place the carrier on the security belt before then re-harnessing the baby.
-This usually leads to tears and is near on impossible for a parent travelling solo with a bub.
-We arrived at the lounge with around one hour to kill.
-At this stage, baby Champagne Mile was sleeping soundly in his carrier, so I figured I had enough time to partake in a glass of champagne (the lounge serves the very respectable Veuve Clicquot NV) and a few nibbles.
+We cleared immigration quickly and arrived at the lounge with around one hour to kill.
+At this stage, baby Champagne Mile was sleeping soundly in his carrier, so I figured I had enough time to partake in a glass of champagne (the lounge serves the very respectable Moet NV) and a few nibbles.

 The gate was a fairly long walk from the lounge, so we left with plenty of time to spare.
 I was keen to board early so that I could enjoy a pre-departure glass of Dom Perignon vintage 2006.

 The gate was extremely crowded, with many people flying back to Australia following the Christmas break.
 Fortunately, we were able to board quickly via the dedicated First Class line, making our way into the forward door of our Emirates A380 aircraft.

 Baby Champagne Mile and I were greeted enthusiastically by the crew and shown to our first class suite.

 I was then invited to enjoy my pre-departure glass of Dom Perignon 2006.
-It was a beautifully balanced and elegant champagne.
+It was a glass of beautifully balanced and elegant champagne.

-The Emirates First Class Suite incorporates a room temperature mini bar which contains a selection of non-alcoholic beverages.
+The Emirates First Class Suite incorporates a room temperature mini bar that contains a selection of non-alcoholic beverages.
 While this feature is a bit odd, it proved to be a great place to store baby Champagne Mile's milk and is good to have at hand if you don't fancy a trip to the onboard bar.
-In theory, you shouldn't need it as crew are always on hand to top up drinks.
+In theory, you shouldn't need it as the crew is always on hand to top up drinks.

 I commenced my meal with a delicate appetiser of prawn, salmon and tuna.
 The starter was served with a fresh side salad.

 Following my meal, I asked to try the Hennessy Paradis cognac.
-At almost $1000 AUD a bottle, it is an exclusive spirit and arguably the most expensive drop served in the sky by a commercial airline.
+At almost $1000 AUD a bottle, it is an exclusive spirit (even for first class) and arguably the most expensive drop served in the sky by a commercial airline.
 It did not disappoint!

 At this stage, there was just an hour of the flight left to go.
-With baby Champagne Mile sleeping soundly, I left him in Laura’s capable care and went for a quick walk.
-Around the front of the first class section is the Emirates shower suite.
-The shower suite is only available to first class passengers, bookable for a 30 minute block once during the flight.
+With baby Champagne Mile sleeping soundly, I left him in Laura's capable care and went for a quick walk.
+Around the front of the first class section, you'll find the Emirates first class shower suite.
+The Emirates shower suite is only available to first class passengers.
+It's bookable for a 30-minute block once during the flight.
 During this time, 5 minutes of water can be used.
 A dedicated shower attendant is on hand to maintain the suite between passengers.

-A shower in the sky has been on my bucket list for awhile, but sadly I was unable to try it on this occasion due to caring for baby Champagne Mile.
-However, it was amazing just to spend a few minutes in the suite.
+A shower in Emirates first class has been on my bucket list for a while, but sadly I was unable to try it on this occasion due to caring for baby Champagne Mile.
+However, it was amazing just to spend a few minutes in the shower suite.

 Returning to my seat, baby Champagne Mile's bassinet was stowed away in preparation of landing.
 Before long, the captain announced our descent, and the seat belt sign was promptly switched on.
 We had a smooth descent into Sydney, and a quick taxi to the gate before disembarking.

-Emirates have recently launched a new First Class suite on the Dubai to Brussels and Geneva routes.
-Sadly, the new first class suite isn’t currently able to be booked with frequent flyer points, but we’ll be booking a ticket as soon as award seats are released.
+You'll also find the new 777 suite on the Dubai to Brussels and Geneva routes.
+Sadly, the new first-class suite isn't currently able to be booked with frequent flyer points, but we'll be booking a ticket and reviewing this product as soon as award seats are released.